Latest News from the Underworld

 047

-New words for
+New Words for

 We break through the police cordon and erupt onto the square.
 We’re fast and we’re angry and we won’t be contained.
 At first, there are tourists and shoppers on the streets but one glimpse of our face masks and dangerous energy and they’re running for cover.
 Then we’re all over the statues.
 We’re climbing on bus shelters and waving our banners.
 We’re young and we don’t care about byelaws.
 We don’t care about going back to school.
 We’ve had enough of the slow, normal people with their normal clothes and normal opinions and the safety glass they all hide behind.